arorashu/trafficRL/README.md

 ### Automatically run all modes

-        python automate.py
+        python automate.py  -C 1000

 This will run all the possible combinations for learning/state/phasing/action and print outputs.
 Total 17 modes (0-16).
+Can take a lot of time to run, depends on number of cars simulated.

 ## Uses